osmanaligungor/ts-hotelsApp/README.md

 <p>Modern Design.</p>
 <p>Filtering features have been actively implemented, and all filtering sections are functioning properly.</p>
 <p>State management has been handled using TanStack Query (react-query).</p>
+<p>Hotel locations are dynamically displayed on the map using a Google Maps iframe.</p>

 <h1>Technologies Used</h1>